Secure Developer Java (Inc OWASP) Training Course

 C/C++ Secure Coding

-21 HoursDeveloping secure C and C++ applications demands robust defenses against malicious exploitation, memory corruption, and input validation bypasses.
-This program explores common vulnerability patterns such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
-Participants will implement secure coding standards, leverage static analysis tools, and apply defensive programming techniques to eliminate weaknesses, enforce input sanitization, and deliver hardened software that is resilient against cyber threats.
+21 HoursDeveloping secure C and C++ code demands rigorous protection against malicious exploitation, memory corruption, and input validation bypasses.
+This program explores vulnerability patterns such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
+Participants will apply secure coding guidelines, utilize static analysis tools, and employ defensive programming techniques to eliminate weaknesses, enforce input sanitization, and deliver hardened software resilient against cyberattacks.

 Advanced Java Security